RaulDiodiu/rap-handson-travel-docs/part9/README.md

 This is covered in section 4.

 ## 1. Add the custom filter
-Open the guided development by pressing CTRL+SHIFT+P and choose "Fiori: Open Guided Development" or right click on the project and select the item "Open Guided Development.
+Open the guided development by pressing CTRL+SHIFT+P and choose "Fiori: Open Guided Development" or right click on the project and select the item "Open Guided Development".

 Select item "Add a custom filter to the filter bar of a list report page".
 Press "Start Guide".